mustakshif/Asri/README.md

     * **Breadcrumb**
     * **Sidebar panel title and above**
   * ❗️ If you need the top bar pinned, please go to `Settings - Appearance - Code Snippet`, then add and enable this code line under `JS` tab: `document.body.classList.add("hadeeth-pin-toolbar");`.
 To hide the top bar again, you need to disable this snippet and reload the page or restart the app.
+* ↕️ Applied system scrollbar on macOS, which can be hidden automatically and reduce visual interference.

+  * ❗️ If your system scroll bar setting is not set to `When scrolling` in: `System Settings - Appearance - Show scroll bars` on macOS, scroll bars in SiYuan’s dark mode will be displayed as in light mode, which needs to be fixed.
+* 🚥 Position of traffic lights on macOS adjusted, optimizing the layout rhythm.

+  * ❗️ You will need to restart the application after switching to another theme to restore the traffic light to its default position.
 * ➖ Dividing lines simplified, creating a consistent and organized layout style.
 * 🧩 Optimized the inner and outer spacing of super blocks, making it easy to achieve grid and masonry layouts and create an elegant doc page.
 * 📐 Extra spacing between layout blocks removed, expanding overall display range.